guru-bharadwaj20/Team-Dashboard/README.md

 1. Register a new account.
 2. Create a Team via the Dashboard.
 3. Click the team to enter the Team Board.
-4. Create a Proposal and share the link with teammates to vote!
+4. Create a Proposal and share the link with teammates to provide feedback!